 - You will write the answers on a blank paper.
 You need to copy the answers in pen, and answers with pencil will not be graded.

-- You also need to pay attention to your spelling – correct answers which are not spelled right will be marked as incorrect.
+- Pay attention to your spelling – correct answers which are not spelled right will be marked as incorrect.

 - These are the information you need to enter into the answer sheet: